x-systems/phlex-data/docs/model.rst

     $m = new MyModel($db, ['title_field'=>'full_name']);

-.. _id_field:
+.. _idFieldName:

 ID Field
 --------

-.. php:attr:: id_field
+.. php:attr:: idFieldName

-    If your data storage uses field different than ``id`` to keep the ID of your records, then you can specify that in $id_field property.
+    If your data storage uses field different than ``id`` to keep the ID of your records, then you can specify that in $idFieldName property.

 .. tip:: You can change ID value of the current ID field by calling::